Choose your country to see the products for your location

 Application: Fabry disease.

-IVDD certified and registered for in vitro diagnostic (IVD) use in selected territories.
+IVDR certified and registered for in vitro diagnostic (IVD) use in selected territories.

 Intended purpose

-The SALSA MLPA Probemix P159 GLA is an in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative assay for the detection of deletions or duplications in the GLA gene in genomic DNA isolated from human peripheral whole blood specimens.
+The SALSA MLPA Probemix P159 GLA is an in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative manual assay for the detection of deletions or duplications in the GLA gene in genomic DNA isolated from human peripheral whole blood specimens.
 P159 GLA is intended to confirm a potential cause for and clinical diagnosis of Fabry disease and for molecular genetic testing of at-risk family members.

 For the full intended purpose, see the product description.